hmc-cs70-fall2022/Example-TestingLogger/README.md

 ## Conclusion

 The `TestingLogger` framework is specific to CS 70.
 There are other testing frameworks for C++, but most of them have so many features that there is a lot to learn, and we want to focus on writing good test cases, not how to use a complicated testing framework.
-With `TestingLoger`, most of the time `affirm_expected` is all you need.
+With `TestingLogger`, most of the time `affirm_expected` is all you need.